Untitled design (9).jpg

 Alan Silvestri: Believe

-In Christmas with Cantus, Cantus weaves together three holiday stories with time-honored carols and new classics.
-Blending narration and song, the program features Margery Williams’ “The Velveteen Rabbit” and “The Polar Express” by Chris Van Allsburg, alongside an abridged romp through “The Nutcracker” by Pyotr Tchaikovsky, offering an opportunity to reflect on the meaning and joy of the holiday season.
-Join Cantus for its beloved holiday programming that the (Minneapolis) Star Tribune deemed "as joyful a celebration of the season's spirit as any caroling party you're likely to attend this year."
+Three Tales of Christmas offers an opportunity to reflect on the meaning and joy of the holiday season.
+Join Cantus for its beloved holiday program that the (Minneapolis) Star Tribune deemed "as joyful a celebration of the season's spirit as any caroling party you're likely to attend this year."

 Ko Matsushita: Sakura